eberban/eberban/books/refgram/src/from_scratch/core_to_complete/time.md

     va ke
     fo ka
 ```
-The item is the input carry and have an arc towards the output carry.
+The item is the input carry and has an arc towards the output carry.
 ```
     fu kie kia kio be kie kio dini kia
 ```